NathanWu7/NathanWu7.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Rapid Tactile Transfer Framework for Contact-Rich Manipulation Tasks'
+title: "Rapid Tactile Transfer Framework for Contact-Rich Manipulation Tasks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here